Apophatic theology

-Apophatic theology, also known as negative theology, is a form of theological thinking and religious practice which attempts to approach God, the Divine, by negation, to speak only in terms of what may not be said about God.
-It forms a pair together with cataphatic theology (also known as affirmative theology), which approaches God or the Divine by affirmations or positive statements about what God is.
+Apophatic theology, also known as negative theology and the Via Negativa, is a form of theological thinking and religious practice which attempts to approach God, the Divine, by negation, to speak only in terms of what may not be said about God.
+It is the opposite equivalent of cataphatic theology (also known as affirmative theology), which approaches God or the Divine by affirmations or positive statements about what God is.

 The apophatic tradition is often, though not always, allied with the approach of mysticism, which aims at the vision of God, the perception of the divine reality beyond the realm of ordinary perception.

 Etymology and definition

-"Apophatic", ἀπόφασις (noun); from ἀπόφημι apophēmi, meaning 'to deny'.
+"Apophatic" derives from ἀπόφασις (noun); from ἀπόφημι apophēmi, meaning 'to deny'.
 From Online Etymology Dictionary:

 apophatic (adj.) "involving a mention of something one feigns to deny; involving knowledge obtained by negation", 1850, from Latinized form of Greek apophatikos, from apophasis "denial, negation", from apophanai "to speak off," from apo "off, away from" (see apo-) + phanai "to speak," related to pheme "voice," from PIE root *bha- (2) "to speak, tell, say."